Jmulson/JDM_Portfolio/README.md

 #### **Project 8: Streaming Data with Kafka**
 - **Skills**: Real-Time Data Processing, Kafka Topics, Partitioning
 - **Description**: Use Kafka to process real-time event data from the Smart-City CCTV dataset.
-Analyze traffic patterns and detect anomalies in realtime.
+Analyze traffic patterns and detect anomalies in real-time.
 - **Programs Used**:

 #### **Project 9: Batch Processing and Aggregation with Apache Spark**